Though the semiconductor industry has experienced recent instabilities in sales, there is a promise with the implementation of 5G.

 Chief Financial Officer at memory-chip maker Micron Technology David Zinsner believes it is all a matter of supply and demand in balance.
 “It’s hard to say exactly when things recover, but I do think that a lot of the elements around a recovery are starting to take shape,” he said in an interview with Investor’s Business Daily.
-Zinsner’s analysis is backed by IHS Markit, who predicts a plunge in 2019, followed by a rebound in 2020 with a revenue increase to $448 billion over 2019’s $422.8 billion.
+Zinsner’s analysis is backed by IHS Markit.
+They predict a plunge in 2019, followed by a rebound in 2020 with a revenue increase to $448 billion over 2019’s $422.8 billion.

 Planning a Recovery

 5G could be the answer to problems plaguing the industry.
-According to a press release by IHS Markit, 5G will be the primary factor in a full industry recovery, in part because of renewed growth, but also thanks to the increased positive impact of wireless technology on business and economies across the globe.
+According to a press release by IHS Markit, 5G will be the primary factor in a full industry recovery.
+In part because of renewed growth.
+Also thanks to the increased positive impact of wireless technology on businesses and economies across the globe.

 The release sites 5G’s ability to build new service opportunities for mobile network operators and the mobile industry’s shift toward “a robust and pervasive platform that fosters the emergence of new business models and transforms industries and economies around the globe.”